-Critical Accounting Policies and Estimates
+Critical Accounting Estimates

 The discussion and analysis of our financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with GAAP.
+Any new accounting policies or updates to existing accounting policies as a result of recently adopted accounting standards have been included in Note 2-Summary of Significant Accounting Policies to our consolidated financial statements.
 The preparation of our consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent liabilities.
-Certain accounting policies involve judgments and uncertainties to such an extent that there is reasonable likelihood that materially different amounts could have been reported under different conditions, or if different assumptions had been used.
+Accounting estimates and assumptions are considered to be critical if there is reasonable likelihood that materially different amounts could have been reported under different conditions, or if different assumptions had been used.
 We evaluate our estimates and assumptions on a regular basis.
-We base our estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+We base our estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the reported amounts in our consolidated financial statements that are not readily apparent from other sources.
 Actual results may differ from these estimates and assumptions used in preparation of our financial statements.
-We provide expanded discussion of our more significant accounting policies, estimates and judgments below.
-We believe these accounting policies reflect our more significant estimates and assumptions used in preparation of our financial statements.
-See Note 2-Summary of Significant Accounting Policies to our consolidated financial statements for a discussion of additional accounting policies and estimates made by management.